master-of-none/hw-3-embedded/README.md

 # rgbcal: RGB LED calibration tool
 Bart Massey 2024
+Added further code and submitted by: Shrikrishna Bhat

 This tool is designed to find out a decent frame rate and maximum RGB component values to produce a white-looking RGB